deiva-lakshmee/deiva-lakshmee/README.md

-- 👋 Hi, I’m @deiva-lakshmee
+- 👋 Hi, I’m Deiva Lakshmee
 - 👀 I’m interested in coding , learning new skills

--

 <!---
 deiva-lakshmee/deiva-lakshmee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.